chinamike65/hugo-tuolesi/content/book2/book2en.md

 Universal rain of magic

-Please meditate in your heart when turning the wheel of Falun: I pray to the three masters and disciples of Tsongkhapa, to turn the wheel of Falun mercifully to save all sentient beings.
+Please meditate in your heart when turning the Wheel of Dharma: I pray to the three masters and disciples of Tsongkhapa, to turn the Wheel of Dharma mercifully to save all sentient beings.

-The function of turning the Falun is to save sentient beings in the six realms.
+The function of turning the Wheel of Dharma is to save sentient beings in the six realms.

 I made this request a few times in my heart, and then visualized that the three masters and disciples of Tsongkhapa transformed many incarnations to go to various places in the world, and transformed many masters to go to various places to teach scriptures, teach the Fa, and save sentient beings.
 This is a request.

-Before teaching the scriptures, you must ask for the Fa.
+Before teaching the scriptures, you must ask for the empowerment.

 The law must require it, unlike school lectures.